Gowtlr/user-dashboard/README.md

 # User Dashboard

-Bilingual user dashboard built with HTML, CSS, and JavaScript.
+A bilingual user dashboard built with HTML, CSS, and JavaScript.

 ## Overview